 · Anti-money-laundering regulators have long relied upon intermediaries (banks and other regulated financial services providers) to engage in financial surveillance on behalf of the government and to stop the flow of illicit funds through the economy.
 Does this approach still work now that cryptocurrencies and tokens can be traded and transferred peer-to-peer in addition to being transacted through regulated businesses like exchanges?

 Now, the question of the application of conventional AML paradigms in the context of cryptocurrencies and tokens cannot be given a binary yes/no answer.
 A more nuanced approach is desirable.
 On one hand, conventional AML paradigms can be applied by jurisdictions with respect to regulated businesses like cryptocurrency exchanges that can go on to handle transaction volumes comparable to traditional banks and can thus face similar money laundering risks (by virtue of this sheer volume of funds presenting an opportunity for disguising proceeds of crime).
-On the other hand, conventional AML approaches would arguably be applied by national regulators with great difficulty to cryptocurrency ecosystems.
+On the other hand, conventional AML approaches would arguably be applied by national regulators with great difficulty to cryptocurrency ecosystems.22 This is especially in relation to peer-to-peer cryptocurrency transactions, not least given greater anonymity (or pseudonymity) afforded to counterparties, and the ‘borderless’ nature of these currencies in being transacted over the internet.23

-Historically, AML regulators such as national Financial Intelligence Units have indeed relied on monolithic, typically financial service institutions to collect financial intelligence as part of the institutions’ application of the risk-based approach.
+Historically, AML regulators such as national Financial Intelligence Units have indeed relied on monolithic, typically financial service institutions to collect financial intelligence as part of the institutions’ application of the risk-based approach.28

-As a side note, AML regulation, if not adapted to suit small, but nimble, fintech, and regtech, startups, can present a barrier to entry in the financial services industry.
+As a side note, AML regulation, if not adapted to suit small, but nimble, fintech, and regtech, startups, can present a barrier to entry in the financial services industry.42 After all, incumbent firms are most likely to have the resources for compliance budgets, versus the startups who may already be stretched in attending to marketing, technical, and financial, issues, apart from regulatory requirements.

-Nonetheless, the traditional approach is arguably incomplete in attempting to minimise money laundering risk of cryptocurrencies, namely because such currencies are (largely) freely transferable by users anonymously/pseudonymously over the internet, without the need for ‘gatekeeper’ entities like exchanges.
+Nonetheless, the traditional approach is arguably incomplete in attempting to minimise money laundering risk of cryptocurrencies, namely because such currencies are (largely) freely transferable by users anonymously/pseudonymously over the internet, without the need for ‘gatekeeper’ entities like exchanges.43 So regulators face the following questions:

 · Which entity who should be required to hold customer records?

-· Which entity who lodges transaction reports with the national Financial Intelligence Unit (that too when these currencies are ‘borderless’)?
+· Which entity who lodges transaction reports with the national Financial Intelligence Unit (that too when these currencies are ‘borderless’)?44

 To counter this lack of regulatory visibility, AML regulators may attempt to regulate every single peer-to-peer transaction counterparty, perhaps requiring them to report their transactions to their country’s Financial Intelligence Units.
 But in the near term, this may be technically, and legally (from an enforcement perspective) unworkable.
-Financial Intelligence Units must also be cognisant of the reality that criminals can use the services of cryptocurrency exchanges to convert fiat currency to equivalent units of a cryptocurrency.
+Financial Intelligence Units must also be cognisant of the reality that criminals can use the services of cryptocurrency exchanges to convert fiat currency to equivalent units of a cryptocurrency.48 But, as has been argued above, applying AML regulation to such exchanges is not a complete solution where criminals, especially cybercriminals executing ransomware attacks (common users of virtual currencies generally),49 already possess cryptocurrency, and can use these currencies’ respective blockchains to ‘layer’ these proceeds of crime.
+The latter issue is indeed exacerbated in the case of what the RAND Corporation calls ‘Anonymous Coins’, where advanced encryption obscures identities of transaction counterparties, and the audit trail.50 This reinforces the difficulty of financial intelligence collection since the potential sources of such intelligence (the counterparties) can be quite hard to identify in the first place.
+This issue is becoming more prominent with the growth of the ‘resilient public cyber key terrain’, in which individuals with low cyber sophistication have persistent, assured access to cyber services, regardless of opposition of a highly sophisticated State actor such as a signals intelligence agency.51

 Indeed, an analogy can be drawn with the predicament AML regulators themselves find themselves in when they (are trying to) track underground remittance networks.
-These transfer value without the international transfer of ‘money’ (echoing the transfer of Bitcoin), and experience very little ‘leakage’ of any form of intelligence (such as signals, financial and human information) if all the actors adhere to the networks’ standards of governance.
+These transfer value without the international transfer of ‘money’ (echoing the transfer of Bitcoin), and experience very little ‘leakage’ of any form of intelligence (such as signals, financial and human information) if all the actors adhere to the networks’ standards of governance.52 While remitters are required under FATF Recommendation 14 to be regulated by AML frameworks,53 and are so by the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (“AML/CTF Act”),54 criminals can easily use underground remittance systems (e.g., hawala) to move money around the world.
+In the same way, the traditional AML approach does not completely solve the peer-to-peer transfer of proceeds of crime within, at times, opaque, cryptographically-secured, networks.55 Especially when there are unlikely to be a concentration of transactions among a few actors (as in the case of hawala agents),56 but direct peer-to-peer transactions.

 Still, AML regulators would be advised to do what they can to counter money laundering risk stemming from cryptocurrencies.
 Applying traditional AML paradigms to businesses like exchanges is certainly a start.
 After all, Financial Intelligence Units can still identify patterns, and suspicious behaviours, for instance, financial intelligence in relation to the transaction and the customer collected by these businesses, just as they would to track criminal misuse of the conventional financial system through traditional banks.

-Policymakers should continue to consider designing a bespoke AML system in the cryptocurrency context (particularly for peer-to-peer transactions) and its idiosyncrasies (for instance, the use of increasingly sophisticated, but more accessible, encryption mechanisms to obscure identities and audit trails).
+Policymakers should continue to consider designing a bespoke AML system in the cryptocurrency context (particularly for peer-to-peer transactions) and its idiosyncrasies (for instance, the use of increasingly sophisticated, but more accessible, encryption mechanisms to obscure identities and audit trails).57 This bespoke system would especially counter the opaqueness of peer-to-peer cryptocurrency transactions.
+It must embody the following principles:

 · being technology-agnostic, and focusing on the nature of a technology, rather than its specific applications;